gregv/how-to-be-an-effective-leader/README.md

 2. Seek external eyes for validation and review
 3. Provide equal access to knowledge

-There are a lot of managers who keep their heads down with their eyes focused on initiatives.
+There are some managers who keep their heads down with their eyes focused on initiatives.
 You need to look up and look around once in awhile and outwardly listen and speak to a broader community.

 Don’t rely on a single email to inform.
 Most people have a crazy number of email filters, emails get filled away, unread, and knowledge is lost.
 If you are counting on an email to keep people up-to-date, you are living in 1999.
 Directly Slacking with people is the best way to get information out there when you cannot meet in person.
 You need to treat every communication as a marketing campaign.
 It is not a fire-and-forget, but a fire-and-follow-up model.
 [Humans have many information beams that hit their short-term memory](https://en.wikipedia.org/wiki/The_Magical_Number_Seven,_Plus_or_Minus_Two), you need to acknowledge this and revisit your information dissemination on a frequent basis to convert it into long-term memory.
 [Track your impact by using Confluence](https://marketplace.atlassian.com/apps/28637/viewtracker-analytics-for-confluence?hosting=server&tab=overview), or other means to know who has read your documentation.
 This will help you gauge how successful your information campaign was.